Did you know? Mexico was a very different place fifty years ago

-G. M. Bashford’s Tourist Guide to Mexico was first published exactly fifty years ago in 1954.
+G. M. Bashford’s Tourist Guide to Mexico was first published exactly seventy years ago in 1954.
 It was one of a spate of motoring book guides written after World War II as Americans began to hit the open road and drive south in search of sunshine and adventure.
 How much has Mexico really changed in […]

 Art is alive and well in Monterrey